james-sciortino/c9800-set-site-tag/readme.md

 Wireless administrators can create a unique policy tag manually and assign each AP to it, then use this code to create and assign each AP to a unique site-tag.

 # How to use
-From a bash or PowerShell terminal: python main.py

-To verify all required packages are installed: pip install -r requirements.txt

 1. Update "config.py" with your C9800's information, including hostname, port, username & password.
     - Do not modify any of the YANG data models below "# WLC API Calls"
     - The variable WLC_TAG can be used to exclude unused or unassigned policy_tags